-My PhD is in sociocultural anthropology from the University of Arizona, one of the highest ranking doctoral programs for anthropologists in the United States (pats self on back).
-I will be defending my dissertation in Fall 2017.
-I also do linguistic anthropology and medical anthropology.
-Before that I worked in DC as a bilingual educator, case worker, and HIV counselor with Latinx immigrant youth and families, and before that I studied Ancient Greek Language and Literature at Oberlin College and made a website on Women in Greek Myths.
+Before I went to grad school, I worked in DC as a bilingual educator, case worker, and HIV counselor with Latinx immigrant youth and families, and before that I studied Ancient Greek Language and Literature at Oberlin College.

-I have the great luck to be surrounded with delightful, supportive, and intellectually curious colleagues.
-And, because this isn’t the kind of blog where I pretend that my life ends with that day’s grading, I will also confess that my life is dramatically improved by my family (fictive, affinal and consanguineal) who live far away, that I am married to an excellent human being, have cute human children, and also have a ridiculous dog named Odysseus and a presumptuous cat named Nikos.
+And, because this isn’t the kind of blog where I pretend that my life ends with that day’s grading, I want you to know that I am married to an excellent human being, have cute human children, and also have a ridiculous white and black dog named Odysseus and a presumptuous black and white cat named Nikos.
 That said, this will not be a pet blog, do not expect cute photos.

 Hello!
 I love your blog, it is BRILLIANT!
 May I ask, how did you happen to find mine?

 Hi!
 I like to keep track of recent WordPress posts related to anthropology and yours came up in my regular check.